 With regards to other details, we need to make you aware of the following possibilities:

-- Collection from home or nursing home: while we still await guidance from the government on appropriate procedures and specific details around protective clothing for funeral directors we may not be able to collect people who have died from their own home or nursing home, and it may be that another appointed team needs to be called.
+- Collection from home or nursing home: We are collecting people who have died in their home or nursing home, but there may be some circumstances where this is not possible.
 Each situation will be treated individually however, so please do call and we will advise of the next best steps at the time you call.

 - Service times at crematoria may be altered to cope with increased demand.